-The White Temple & Hmong Hilltribe Lodge
+Day 8: White Temple & Hmong Hilltribe Lodge

-Depart Chiang Rai and take a short 30-minute drive to explore Wat Rong Khun, the bizarre and fascinating 'White Temple'.
-Stop at a local market before lunch.
+Depart Chiang Rai and take a short 30-minute drive to explore Wat Rong Khun, 'the White Temple'.
+Stop at a market to browse before lunch a local restaurant.

-This afternoon is spent crossing the countryside, passing forests, farms and villages to reach the Hmong Hilltribe Lodge.
-Here you will be guests of the Hmong community.
-The Lodge is made up of ten individual houses, each comprising of four separate bedrooms with private en-suite bathrooms, arranged around a central communal area.
-This evening, enjoy a barbecue dinner and a cultural show.
+This afternoon is spent crossing the countryside, passing forests, farms and villages to reach the Hmong Hilltribe Lodge, where you will be guests of the Hmong community.
+The Hmong Hilltribe Lodge is made up of ten individual houses, each comprising of four separate rooms with private bathrooms, arranged around a central communal area.
+This evening, enjoy a barbecue dinner accompanied by a Hmong cultural show.